 Extracting the data through various functions

-The following code blocks define functions to extract various fundamental data for a given stock symbol using the EOD HD API.
+The following code blocks define functions to extract various fundamental data for a given stock symbol using the EODHD API.
 Each function serves a specific purpose.

 api_key = 'YOUR_API_KEY' #Enter your API KEY here